JamesDBartlett3/feedreader-testing/README.md

 # Project Overview

-In this project I was given a web-based application that reads RSS feeds.
+In this project I was given a web-based application that reads RSS feeds, along with the following back-story:
 The original developer of this application clearly saw the value in testing, they already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, that developer is no longer around, which means the task fell to me to complete the test suite and make sure the app passes all the tests with flying colors.
+Unfortunately, that developer is no longer around, which means the task falls to you to complete the test suite and make sure the app passes all the tests with flying colors.

+## How To Run This Code
+If you want to see this code running in a browser as intended, [check it out on GitHub Pages](https://jamesdbartlett.github.io/feedreader-testing/).
+Or, if you'd prefer to download the code and run/tweak it yourself, feel free to [download it directly](https://github.com/JamesDBartlett/feedreader-testing/archive/master.zip), or clone this repo by typing the following Git command into your command line: `git clone https://github.com/JamesDBartlett/feedreader-testing.git`

 ## Why this Project?